 Priority surgery wait times improve

-CIHI released its report, Wait Times Tables — Comparison by Province, 2010, on Wednesday, a report that looks at patient wait times for the five priority areas identified by first ministers in 2004:
+The report focused on the patient wait times for the five priority areas identified by first ministers in 2004:

 - Cancer treatment.

 - Cardiac care.

 - Sight restoration.

 Overall in 2010, 84 per cent of Canadian patients received hip replacements and 83 per cent had cataract surgery within wait-time benchmarks, the group said.

 Last year, the group reported at least 75 per cent of surgery patients in Ontario, British Columbia and Quebec were consistently getting priority surgeries within benchmark timeframes.

 In 2010, the proportion of patients who received knee replacement surgery within the recommended six-month wait ranged from 42 per cent in Nova Scotia to 89 per cent in Ontario.